 We encourage you to actively participate in this Beta program and provide us your valuable feedback.

-- For ENS installations, due to the nature of the changes in this release for current Windows platforms, Engine 6010 will be delivered through an automatic update expected during June 2019 for all ENS and Consumer WSS installations that received update via V3 daily DAT updates, with no further action required.
+The Engine 6200 will be delivered through a throttled update approach expected during January 2021 for all Enterprise ENS and consumer WSS installations that received update via V3 daily DAT updates, with no further action required.

-- For VSE installations, non-Windows platforms and OEM customers, the new Engine will be available from the Security Updates page and SDK as an elective/optional update during May.
-There are no current plans to move this to auto-update, but use of the new release will be recommended.
-Engine 6000 will remain available for those customers that do not wish to take the new update.
+For VSE installations, non-Windows platforms and OEM customers, the new Engine will be available from the Security Updates page and SDK as an Elective update during mid December 2020.

 We encourage you to participate in this BETA program and provide us your valuable feedback.

 Instructions for ENS customers to evaluate the 6200 Engine BETA

 - In McAfee ePO, select Menu | Configuration | Server Settings.

 - Select Source Sites, then click Edit | Add Source Site.

 - Enter “AMCore Beta Content” as the Repository Name, then type HTTP, and click Next.